George8378/Image-In_That_CompApps/README.md

 The images should be a systolic short and long axis and diastolic short and long axis of the left ventricle.
 Images should only show the left ventricle of the heart.

-Download the Heart_Sementation.m and the four .png test images.
+Download the MR_Heart_Sementation.m and the four .png test images.

 sa_sys.png = short axis systolic
 la_sys.png = long axis systolic